 Assisted living residences in Wyoming offer room and board with personal and health care to people who are usually older or have medical issues.
 These homes can offer limited, but not full-time, nursing care.
-The services that must be provided in Wyoming assisted living include:
+State regulations also say that the services provided in Wyoming assisted living must include:

 – Help obtaining medical, dental, and optometric care

 – Group activities

 – Help with personal care

 – Help with mobility, as long as it’s infrequent

 Assisted living for people with dementia is often called “memory care.”
 Wyoming regulations say that assisted living with memory care must be qualified as “Level 2” by the state’s Department of Health.
 These homes are often a wing of a larger assisted living community, or the entire residence might be memory care.
 All memory care communities have a secured area and special training for staff that make them appropriate for people with dementia (see Staff below).

 There are 25 memory care residences in Wyoming.
 There are also 101 board and care homes, which offer the same services as assisted living, sometimes including memory care, for 12 or fewer residents in a more house-like environment.
 For help finding memory care of any size to meet your family’s needs and budget, click here.